 - Study at a university that is 5th in the UK for Pharmacy and Pharmacology (QS World University Rankings 2021).

 - Gain experimental design and practical skills that will equip you to work in the pharmaceutical industry, the UK's top research sector.

-- Spend one semester in Year 2 studying abroad at Stony Brook University in the US.
+- Spend one semester in Year 2 studying abroad.

 - Improve your employability by taking this course with an integrated master's, industrial/professional experience, entrepreneurship or a modern language.